Traumatic Brain Injury References

 Defense and Veterans Brain Injury Center.
 (2008).
 Blast Injury. http://www.dvbic.org/cms.php?p=Blast_injury.
 Accessed 19 August 2008 from the World Wide Web.

 Defense and Veterans Brain Injury Center Working Group on the Acute Management of Mild Traumatic Brain Injury in Military Operational Settings.
-(2006) Clinical practice guidelines and recommendations. http://www.pdhealth.mil/downloads/clinical_practice_guideline_recommendations.pdf.
-Accessed 2 February 2008 from the World Wide Web.
+(2006) Clinical practice guidelines and recommendations.
+Retrieved from http://www.pdhealth.mil/downloads/clinical_practice_guideline_recommendations.pdf.

 Defense Manpower Data Center (2008).
-Demographics for Noble Eagle/Enduring Freedom/Iraqi Freedom. https://www.dmdc.osd.mil/swg/owa/.
-Accessed 26 August 2008 from the World Wide Web.
+Demographics for Noble Eagle/Enduring Freedom/Iraqi Freedom.
+Retrieved from https://www.dmdc.osd.mil/swg/owa/

 Department of Veterans Affairs, Office of Inspector General.
 (2006).
 Health Status of and Services for Operation Enduring Freedom/Operation Iraqi Freedom Veterans after Traumatic Brain Injury Rehabilitation.
 (Report No. 06-01818-165).
 VA Office of Inspector General, Washington D.C.